bradleecrockett/CSP-Mideterm-StudyGuide/README.md

 1) How many distinct items can be represented with 4 bits?
 1) How many distinct items can be represented with 5 bits?
 1) Describe what an overflow error is.
-1) Describe what a roundoff error is.
+1) Describe what a round off error is.
 1) Describe what round off error has to do with floating point comparisons in python.
     1) For example `print(5 / 3 == 1 + 2 / 3)`